What’s Hot: The Weber Q1200 is capable of grilling just like a big grill but in a much smaller package.

 Many positive reviewers accepted that there were a couple of issues.
 Still, they were more than willing to overlook the Q1200’s shortcomings because they liked it that much.

-The biggest complaint from negative reviews was about how hot the grill was, and in some cases, how hot it wasn’t.
+The biggest complaint from negative reviews was about how hot the grill was and, in some cases, how hot it wasn’t.
 I would guess that most of these people had regulator issues, and in many cases, could easily be solved by contacting Weber’s customer service center.

 The other common problem noted was from people who found it difficult to attach a 16oz propane cylinder, which I mentioned in the Quality section of this review.